cilium/cilium/Documentation/bpf.rst

-any reusable code that, for example, resides in headers as ``always_inline`` such that when LLVM compiles and generates the BPF object file all these functions were inlined and therefore duplicated many times in the resulting object file, artifically inflating its code size:
+any reusable code that, for example, resides in headers as ``always_inline`` such that when LLVM compiles and generates the BPF object file all these functions were inlined and therefore duplicated many times in the resulting object file, artificially inflating its code size:

   ::